adityarajmishraji/Aditya-Mishra-Portfolio/README.md

    ```
    Then upload the contents of the `build` folder to your web host.

+   Also I tried to deploy manually on netlify, here you can check it out:- https://adityamishraji.netlify.app/

 ## Important Notes

 - The project is pre-configured for GitHub Pages in package.json